keshav-gupta01/aIrIEEEna/readme.md

 # Device Status Prediction – Kaggle Submission

+### For Reviewers

+To reproduce the final submission file, please run the notebook:

+`ml_arena_final_submission.ipynb`

+Executing this notebook will generate the output file:

+`FINAL.csv`

 ## Overview

 This project predicts whether a monitoring device is **working (0)** or **not working (1)** based on **47 numeric sensor features**.